rlapreze2/pandas-challenge/README.md

 Scores by School Size: Analysis of school performance based on school size categories.
 Scores by School Type: Comparison of performance between Charter and District schools.

-Methodology:
+Methodology.
 Utilized Pandas for data manipulation and analysis.
 Performed calculations using Jupyter Notebook to organize, execute, and document the analysis process.
 Created and manipulated Pandas DataFrames to summarize and present findings.

-Key Findings and Insights:
+Key Findings and Insights.
 Analysis highlights the impact of school type and size on student performance, with Charter schools and smaller-sized schools showing higher success rates.
 A counterintuitive trend was observed where higher spending per student does not necessarily lead to better performance outcomes.
 The stability of math and reading scores across grades suggests effective curriculum implementation across the school years.